ramgorthi04/gist/duckdb_hints.md

 ## Common Errors
 Catalog Error: Scalar Function with name curdate does not exist.
 Binder Error: Cannot compare values of type VARCHAR and type TIMESTAMP - an explicit cast is required.
+Logic Error: Using DATE_TRUNC('year', CURRENT_DATE) with an incorrect interval results in retrieving data for the previous calendar year rather than the last 12 months from today.